A reduced-order model for advection-dominated problems based on Radon Cumulative Distribution Transform: RCDT implementation and applications

-Each shows some inconsistency in the RCDT, iRCDT procedure, as expected by a non-linear transform.
-In the outputted images we observe an introduction of artefacts.
-In the circle test case seen in \cref{fig:circle}, the resulting image differs from the input around the edge of the circle.
-In particular, we observe an undershoot and overshoot pattern, with the inner edge of the circle showing a slightly lower predicted value and the outer edge showing higher.
-A similar effect is observed in the circle edge test image in \cref{fig:edge}, however the extent of the error appears more localised, possibly due to the small width of the feature in the image.
+In the circle test case seen in \cref{fig:circle}, the resulting image differs from the input around the circle's edge.
+In particular, we observe an undershoot and overshoot pattern, with the inner edge of the circle showing a slightly lower predicted value and the outer edge showing higher errors.
+A similar effect is observed in the circle edge test image in \cref{fig:edge}; however, the extent of the error appears more localised, possibly due to the small width of the feature in the image.
+In the inverted cases, another unique artefact is seen at the corners of the resulting images.
+For example, in \cref{fig:circle}, there is a relatively large overshooting of the background value in the corners of the image, extending partially along the edges of the image.
+This effect is visible in the inverted image cases and not in regular images.